vuestorefront/vue-storefront/packages/core/docs/performance/ssr-cache.md

 };
 ```

-We can break down package configuration into two pieces:
+We can break down package configuration into three pieces:

+* `enabled` (required boolean) - contains boolean value, that is responsible for the package's running status.
 * `invalidation` (optional object) - contains URL to invalidate cache and array of invalidation functions.
 Refer to the [Invalidating cache](#invalidating-tags) section for more information.
 * `driver` (array or string) - contains the path to or name of the driver package and its configuration.
 If the driver doesn't require any configuration, you can pass a string instead of an array.
 Refer to the documentation of the driver you use for more information.